intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 `JFrog <https://oss.jfrog.org/artifactory/webapp/#/home>`_ is where our InterMine SNAPSHOT JARs are currently.

-Gradle will pull down the JAR with the latest version and store in `~/.gradle/caches/modules-2/files-2.1/org.intermine/`.
+Gradle will use the JAR with the latest version.
+This is because we use the `2.0+` notation.

 The versions for the JARs are set in each project: